How to Start Options Trading in India - A Beginner's Guide

 3. Covered Call Strategy

-This is applied in a case where an investor is selling his/her stock and also writing a call option on the identical stock contemporarily.
-It is utilised in order to earn a profit when an investor believes the stock is not going to lose or gain much.
+This applies when an investor sells their stock and simultaneously writes a call option on the same stock.
+It is used to earn a profit when an investor believes the stock is unlikely to gain or lose much.
 The premium collected is a relief against slight losses.

-Example: Imagine that you have purchased around 100 shares in Infosys, which is at 1500.
-The price to which you may be thinking about a call that has a strike of 1550 is Rs.
+Example: Imagine you have purchased around 100 shares of Infosys at 1500.
+The price at which you may be thinking about a call with a strike of 1550 is Rs.
 30 per share.

-In case Infosys closes at a price below 1,550, the option expires, and you retain the 30 premium.
-In case it crosses 1,550, you will be forced to sell at the same level, and you will not make any profits more than that point, but will get premium amounts plus capital gains.
+If Infosys closes below 1,550, the option expires, and you retain the 30 premium.
+If it crosses 1,550, you will be forced to sell at that level and will not make any profits beyond that point, but you will receive a premium amount plus capital gains.

 4. Protective Put

-The technique involves the sale of a stock and the purchase of a put option; it serves as protection against a possible decrease in the price of the stock.
-It preserves profitability or caps down on a declining market when starting Options trading in India.
+The technique involves selling a stock and buying a put option; it protects against a possible decline in the stock's price.
+It preserves profitability or caps down on a declining market when starting options trading in India.

-Example: You are having 100 shares of HDFC, which are valued at 2000.
+Example: You have 100 shares of HDFC, valued at 2000.
 To hedge a fall, you purchase a put option with a strike at 1900, paying a 20 premium.

 With the stock at 1800, the put option will enable you to sell the stock at 1900 at a maximum loss of 120 (100 stock loss + 20 premium).